Table of Contents

 On startup, the interpreter also defines the version variable, which is set to the version string of the Pure interpreter, and the sysinfo variable, which provides a string identifying the host system.
 These are useful if parts of your script depend on the particular version of the interpreter and the system it runs on.

-If available, the prelude script prelude.pure is loaded by the interpreter prior to any other other definitions, unless the -n option is specified.
-The prelude as well as other source scripts specified with a relative pathname are first searched for in the current directory and then in the directory specified with the PURELIB environment variable.
+If available, the prelude script prelude.pure is loaded by the interpreter prior to any other other definitions, unless the -n or --noprelude option is specified.
+The prelude is searched for in the directory specified with the PURELIB environment variable.
 If the PURELIB variable is not set, a system-specific default is used.
+Other source scripts specified on the command line are searched for in the current directory if a relative pathname is given.
+In addition, the executed program may load other scripts and libraries via a using declaration in the source, which are searched for in a number of locations, including the directories named with the -I and -L options; see the sections DECLARATIONS and C INTERFACE below for details.

 The -v option is most useful for debugging the interpreter, or if you are interested in the code your program gets compiled to.
 The level argument is optional; it defaults to 1.
 Six different levels are implemented at this time (two more bits are reserved for future extensions).
 For most purposes, only the first two levels will be useful for the average Pure programmer; the remaining levels are most likely to be used by the Pure interpreter developers.